SU-NCS/Intro_to_programming/course-overview.md

 ### Session 1: Logic: Conditional Tests

-In the first activity for this week, we introduce the comparison and logcial operators which can be used to make decisions inside a program.
+In the first session for this week, we introduce the comparison and logcial operators which can be used to make decisions inside a program.

 We'll learn to create expressions with logical operators that can be tested with "**if**" to determine whether to proceed with further instructions.